lime-rt/lime/doc/usermanual.rst

 .. code:: c

-    (int) par->collPartIds (optional)
+    (integer) par->collPartIds (optional)

 The integer values are the codes given in `<http://home.strw.leidenuniv.nl/~moldata/molformat.html>`_.
 Currently recognized values range from 1 to 7 inclusive.
 E.g if the only colliding species of interest in your model is H2, your density function should return a single value, namely the density of molecular hydrogen, and (if you supply a collPartIds value at all) you should set collPartIds[0] = 1 (the LAMDA code for H2).

 LIME calculates the number density of each of its radiating species, at each grid point, by multiplying the abundance of the species (returned via the function of that name) by a weighted sum of the density values.
 The next parameter allows the user to specify the weights in that sum.

+.. code:: c

+    (double) par->nMolWeights (optional)

 An example of when this might be useful is if a density for electrons is provided, they being of collisional importance, but it is not desired to include electrons in the sum when calculating nmol values.
 In that case one would set the appropriate value of nMolWeights to zero.

-.. code:: c

-    (double) par->nMolWeights (optional)

 The final one of the density-linked parameters controls how the dust opacity is calculated.
 This again involves a weighted sum of provided density values, and this parameter allows the user to specify the weights to be used.